phelipetls/mapsbr/docs/source/tutorial.rst

    ibgemaps.geocode("Rio de Janeiro", geolevel="state")

-It's useful when you want to convert a location names column into a geometry column:
+It's useful when you want to convert a column with location names into a geometric column:

 .. ipython:: python